knative/test-infra/tools/monitoring/README.md

 1. Run `make push` in `images/monitoring/` to build and deploy the monitoring images.

+1. Update `tools/monitoring/gke_deployment/monitoring_service.yaml` to use the image tag created in previous step

 1. Update to use the latest image on GKE

    ```bash